OBOFoundry/OBOFoundry.github.io/faq/what-is-the-build-field.md

 You can then configure your ontology entries in OCLC to point to the location in your repository (or to where you choose to release them, e.g. S3)

+Another option is to use a CI system to build your ontology.